Network communication

 Closes the listen endpoint for the specified address.

-Shall also close all receive sockets that were spawned by this listen socket.
+Shall also close all active endpoints that were spawned by this listen endpoint.

 May enqueue the endpoint to be closed by the event loop for thread synchronization purposes.